18alantom/zettel.vim/README.md

 Essentially what this plugin does is help you create hyperlinks and jump across files that you edit in vim.

-It does this by making use of vim's *tag* functionality (see `:h tag`).
+It does this by making use of vim's *tag* functionality (see `:h tag`) which is used to mark locations in a file.
 Generally you need a tool such as [ctags](https://en.wikipedia.org/wiki/Ctags) to generate a populated tagfile.
-This helps you create your own tags and tagfiles and jump around them using FZF.
+This helps you create your own tags and tagfiles and jump around the marked files using FZF.

 There are two concepts used here:
 1. **tag**: this marks a location in a file.
 2. **taglink**: this points to a *tag* from another location.

-*Tags* aren't visible in a file, *taglinks* are visible in a file.
+*Tags* aren't visible in a file; *taglinks* are visible in a file, by default they have the following format `z://[tagfile]/[tagname]`.

 ### Usage
 A simple way of using this plugin is: